sigp/lighthouse/book/src/validator-manager-create.md

 This guide will create two validators and import them to a VC.
 For simplicity, the same host will be used to generate the keys and run the VC.
-In reality, users may want to perform the `import` command on an air-gapped machine and then move the `validators.json` and `deposits.json` files to an Internet-connected host.
+In reality, users may want to perform the `create` command on an air-gapped machine and then move the `validators.json` and `deposits.json` files to an Internet-connected host.
 This would help protect the mnemonic from being exposed to the Internet.